codingmak/Assessment/README.md

-Terraform v0.11.8 to automate Wordpress Installation
+Using Terraform v0.11.8 to automate Wordpress Installation
 ----------------------

 Assessment files: